bbdsoftware/metis-cluster-bootstraps/docs/charts/bootstrap/Chart-Docs/metis-crossplane-bootstrap-config.md

 Metis-crossplane-bootstrap
 ===========

-Helm chart for the instellatiion of argo application sets that will bootrap argo applications into the cluster
+Helm chart for the installation of argo application sets that will bootstrap argo applications into the cluster

 ## Installation
-Intesations for the provider configs for the crossplane providers isntalled in the cluster Currenty the provider configs are all set to injected identies
+Installation for the provider configs for the crossplane providers installed in the cluster Currenty the provider configs are all set to injected identies
 ## Configuration